sean-m/wifi-sitter/README.md

 active, seems like this should be a solved problem but there are no good free tools for this.
 Some PC vendors produce their own which provide this behavior but they also try to be the one stop shop for all your WiFi management needs.
-Windows does a fine time managing which hotspots you're connected to, this just fills in one gap.
+Windows does a fine job managing which hotspots you're connected to, this just fills in one gap.

 While running the application watches for IP changed and availability changed